NoraKru/Solarpark-detection-AlphaEarth-Embeddings/README.md

 **1. Vector Extraction & Scaling**

-The process begins by extracting the spectral-spatial signatures of our training samples:
+Once the Area of Interest (AOI) is defined and the representative samples of solar parks are collected, the process begins by extracting the spectral-spatial signatures of these training points.

 ```var sampleEmbeddings = mosaic.sampleRegions({ collection: samples, scale: scale });```